toamber2/apocalyptica/README.md

 This project is a responsive 4-page static website made with Bootstrap 4.
 Features include embedded YouTube video, contact form, photo gallery, and tables of tour dates, discography and member information.

-The wireframes for this project can be found in the wireframes folder, which is located in the github repository.
+The wireframes for this project can be found in the wireframes folder, which is located in the github repository [here](https://github.com/toamber2/apocalyptica/tree/master/wireframes)

 ## User Story
 As a fan, I want to know the band's touring schedule, so I can buy tickets to see them in concert.